yangymargaret/REUNION/README.md

   If there are multiple TFs to query, please use a .txt file to include the TF names, with one TF name per line

-- --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default: the same as $data_file_type
+- --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = $data_file_type

 - --input_link: the directory where the file containing the peak-TF associations predicted by Unify or the specified external method for a given TF is saved